The Fascinating Origins of Common Words You Use Every Day

 When Mark Ronson wrote "Uptown Funk," he probably wasn't thinking about the word's original meaning.
 Evidently, the word derives from the old French fungier, meaning "to give off smoke" or "to fill with smoke," and was once used to describe tobacco smoke.
 And if you're starting to notice that you've got an unpleasant one of these, you'll want to check out the 15 Ways You're Showering Wrong.

 In the 1880s, Jumbo was not an adjective, but an elephant traveling with U.S. circus showman P.T.
 Barnum.
 Weighing in at 6.15 tons, the 10-foot-tall animal was certainly large, even in comparison to the rest of its elephantine relatives (who weigh an average of 6 tons).
 Given the elephant's extraordinary size, it's little surprise that today the word "jumbo" is used to describe something "unusually large for its type."
-And for more fascinating animal facts, don't miss the 15 Animals with Impressive Titles.

 The word "girl" isn't historically tied to a specific gender.
 Rather, as professor emeritus of linguistics Sally McConnell-Ginet explained to the Huffington Post, it was first used in the 13th century to refer to a young person in general, whether they were male or female.
 Up until the 16th century, "gay girls" were young women and "knave girls" were young men.